 The deformed mesh layer initially provided in the Treeview by the startup template is turned on following a successful solve of the model.
-To see just the deformed mesh of the model the Mesh, Attributes and Geometry layers will be turned off..
+To see just the deformed mesh of the model the Mesh, Attributes and Geometry layers will be turned off.

-- Click the right-hand mouse button on the Mesh entry in the Treeview and select the On/Off option.
+- In the Display option.
 The mesh layer will be hidden from the display. - Repeat to turn off the Attributes and Geometry layers.